OguzPastirmaci/ocihpc-go/README.md

 ### 2 - Initialize
 Create a folder that you will use as the deployment source.

-IMPORTANT: Use a different folder per package.
-Do not initialize more than one package in the same folder.
+IMPORTANT: Use a different folder per stack.
+Do not initialize more than one stack in the same folder.
 Otherwise, the tool will overwrite the previous one.

-Change to that folder and run `ocihpc init <package name>`. `ocihpc` will download the necessary files to that folder.
+Change to that folder and run `ocihpc init <stack name>`. `ocihpc` will download the necessary files to that folder.

 ```